Merge PDFs

 Adds a watermark behind the content of each page during post-processing.
 Sources: text, image, or pdf.

-The watermarkOptions form field accepts a JSON object whose keys depend on the configured PDF Engine:
+The watermarkOptions form field accepts a JSON object whose keys depend on the configured PDF engine:

 | Engine | Syntax Reference |